diffplug/gitfromscratch/intro/make-a-commit/make-a-commit.md

 # Make a commit

-**A commit is a snapshot of every single file in your project folder**, along with some metadata such as when the commit was made, who made it, and a short message describing the reasoning behind the work.  **A repository is just a pile of commits** - you can compare the files in one commit to another, search through the commits to see when a certain change was made, whatever!
+**A commit is a snapshot of every single file in your project folder**, along with some metadata such as when the commit was made, who made it, and a short message describing the reasoning behind the work.  **A repository is just a pile of commits**.
+Some of git's more powerful features can make it seem like there must be something more complex happening, but it really is that simple.

 Each row in the `History` table (the bottom of the screen) represents a commit.
 If you just created an empty repository, then you won't have much to look at yet, but you will soon!
 If you click a commit, you can see the names of files that were created, deleted, or changed between that commit and the previous commit.